david-cattermole/mayaMatchMoveSolver/BUILD.md

 libraries and functions.
 Feel free to compile and use whatever underlying dependencies provides the best performance for you - however make sure that sparse matrix solving is available.

+Ceres Solver is not optional, and is required for `OpenMVG` features.

 In a future version of mmSolver Ceres may replace CMinpack as the default and recommended solving engine.